-1. Access Code and Textbook Bundle: College Algebra, 11th Ed., Lial, Hornsby, Schneider, and Daniels, Pearson Ed.
+- 1. Access Code and Textbook Bundle: College Algebra, 11th Ed., Lial, Hornsby, Schneider, and Daniels, Pearson Ed.
 Inc., 2013.
-ISBN# 1323042520; containing MLP access code and MyNotes workbook.
+ISBN# 1-323-169830; containing MLP access code and MyNotes workbook. - 3"x5" Index Cards: Each student is required to bring two blank index cards to each lecture section (30 in total).
+The index cards will be used to monitor lecture attendance and to assess short, entry/exit quizzes for bonus points on the final exam.